abhishek14311431/AI-Product-Development-Engineer-intern-assignment/README.md

 # AI Investment Research Agent

 An end-to-end AI agent system that conducts comprehensive research on public companies.
 It analyzes financial strength, recent news sentiment, and the competitive landscape to output a deterministic investment score and a clear recommendation: `INVEST` or `PASS`.
+The complete project link https://ai-product-development-engineer-int.vercel.app/

 This system is built with a **React + Tailwind CSS** frontend, a native **Node.js HTTP backend** (no bloated frameworks), modular agent services, and a custom state-based orchestration layer.